TombolaAcademyFoo/NoughtsAndCrossesGameEngine/README.md

 NoughtsAndCrossesGameEngine
 ===========================

 A basic Noughts And Crosses Game api.
 Information about the current game is stored in the cookie - so of you delete or alter that, an error will occur.
+To send the cookie the http withCredentials must be set to true for requests.

 API
 ===